 I continued to get more involved in politics after chairing Right to Vote, a cross-party project that encouraged greater participation from black minority ethnic communities in Welsh public life.
 During that time I was particularly encouraged by a number of people in different communities to stand for office myself.
 I eventually did stand and represented Butetown on Cardiff Council from 2004-2008.

-When I’m not in the Assembly, I enjoy watching rugby and football, being a big fan of both.
+When I’m not in the Welsh Parliament, I enjoy watching rugby and football, being a big fan of both.
 Cricket is my main sporting passion but I am now a (mostly!) retired cricketer.
-However most of my time outside the Assembly is spent with my wife and young son.
+However most of my time outside parliament is spent with my wife and young son.